learn-co-curriculum/swift-control-flow/README.md

 ```
 This will print: `Three's a crowd.`.

-Swift's `switch` statement does **not** permit fallthrough by default, but *does* allow multiple values to be defined for a single `case` statement, and allows ranges (defined by two numbers joined by an ellipsis `...`) to be used for number evaluations.
+Swift's `switch` statement does **not** permit "fallthrough" by default, but *does* allow multiple values to be defined for a single `case` statement, and allows ranges (defined by two numbers joined by an ellipsis `...`) to be used for number evaluations.

 ```swift
 let number = 42